 reset to the maximum range possible for the current device.

-sets the color representation of color index
+RGB sets the color representation of color index

-to the Red-Green-Blue values.
+K to the Red-Green-Blue values.
 The range of values

 for the color value inputs are [0 - 1], inclusive.
 If only the

-first two arguments are present, the RED
+first two arguments are present, the RED value is

-also used to set the GREEN
+also used to set the GREEN and BLUE values

 (useful when creating just a gray scale).

-is larger than the maximum color index of the
+If K is larger than the maximum color index of the

-device (use the command 'echo cmin cmax
+device (use the command 'echo cmin cmax'

 to display the color index range), then this call is ignored.

-allows the viewport (device) size scale to be
+SCALE allows the viewport (device) size scale to be

 set based on the range of the World (user) coordinate range.
 The